-Peterborough Poetry Project is a fledgling not-for-profit* project, created by Bill Chatfield in January 2019 to support and promote literacy in general with an emphasis on poetry.
+Peterborough Poetry Project was created by Bill Chatfield in January 2019 to support the writing, reading, and thinking of poetry.
 [To see how to contribute to our projects, please page down on this page to "Support."]
-We now have a six-person Board of Directors again.
+We have a six-person Board of Directors* who also function in consensus as editors for our submissions and judges for our contests.
 Our aim is to promote poetry in Peterborough and beyond.
-This Spring we ran three poetry contests; see "Contests" page for info.
-We have now published two books: "On and Off the Road: Poems of NH," and "Out of Darkness," and will be publishing our third book - "you, genesis," the first book of poems by Rachel Sturges, a 2019-2020 NY Youth Poet Laureate.
-See "Books" page for more info.
-We organized and co-sponsored (with the Peterborough Town Library, 1833 Society, and New Hampshire Antiquarian Booksellers Association) a successful rejuvenated Peterborough Book Fair and a related student poetry contest, held at the Peterborough (NH) Community Center on May 12, 2019.
+This year, we have conducted six poetry contests; see "Contests" page for info.
+We have now published four books of poetry, two anthologies and two individual collections of poems.
+See our "Books" page for more info.

 For our next projects, see our "Contests" page.

-In general, our mission is to promote the writing, reading, and thinking of poetry as part of everyday life.
-Writing poems is a way to have fun while sharing observations and insights with other people or just saving your poems to ponder later.
-By sponsoring public events such as the book fair, discussion groups, and poetry contests, we hope to encourage the understanding and appreciation of poetry.
+Our mission is to promote the writing, reading, and thinking of poetry as part of everyday life.
+Have fun writing poems while sharing observations and insights with other people; save your poems to ponder later.
+We sponsor public events such as poetry readings, discussion groups, and poetry contests, and by publishing poetry books.

 Thinking poetically may mean: